js-dxtools/webpack-validator/README.md

 Writing webpack configs is a brittle and error-prone.
 This package provides a [joi](https://github.com/hapijs/joi) object schema for webpack configs.
 This gets you a) static type safety and b) "semantic" validations such as "`module.loaders.loader` and `module.loaders.loaders` can not be used simultaneously" or "`module.loaders.query` can only be used with `module.loaders.loader`, not with `module.loaders.loaders`".

 **Note**: This is a work in progress.
-If you like it, you're welcome to give feedback & PR's.
+You're very welcome to give [feedback](https://github.com/jonathanewerner/webpack-validator/issues) & [PR's](https://github.com/jonathanewerner/webpack-validator).

 ### Usage
 In your `webpack.config.js`: